rvanmaanen/rvanmaanen.github.io/_posts/2020-04-17-Azure-DevOps-Yml-DotNetCore-Pipeline-CodeCoverage-SonarSource-Multiple-Test-Projects.md

 1. Restores NuGet packages from a private feed.
 1. Builds the code with the provided configuration, while skipping the restore step for each project saving a few seconds.
 1. Runs all tests, skipping restore and build steps for each project saving some more seconds.
 TRX files (`--logger trx`) and Cobertura files (`--collect:"XPlat Code Coverage"`) are written to the test output directory.
 The fact that it writes Cobertura files isn't explicit, it's just the default output of [Coverlet](https://github.com/tonerdo/coverlet).
 1. Runs ReportGenerator which collects all Cobertura files (one for each test project) and merges them.
-The output is written to 3 different formats: An HTML report to show in the build output, a Cobertura file to publish to Azure DevOps and a SonarQube specific format used by SonarSource.
+The output is written to 3 different formats: An HTML report to show in the build output, a Cobertura file to publish to Azure DevOps and a SonarQube specific format used by SonarCloud.
 Make sure to ignore the same files as specified at step 4.
 1. SonarCloud analyzes the codebase.
 1. SonarCloud publishes the result to Azure DevOps to show if the Quality Gate passed for your build.
 1. WhiteSource bolt runs to scan your dependencies for vulnerabilities.